 Wellness Wednesday: The Snow Snacking Edition – Why Do Dogs Eat Snow?

-Ever caught your furry friend indulging in a snowy snack?
+Ever caught your furry friend indulging in a snowy snack and wondered, can dogs eat snow?
 Dogs munching on snow is a common sight, sparking curiosity about this chilly habit.
 Let’s delve into the frosty details on why dogs eat snow and whether it’s a healthy behavior.

 Why Dogs Eat Snow